 Spread across the Point Brown Peninsula on Washington's scenic mid-coast, this salty Gray's Harbor town was once a cattle ranch and then a favorite destination for Hollywood jet setters.

 On Washington's Quimper Peninsula, charming Port Townsend enchants nearly everyone with its treasure trove of Victorian architecture, trendy shops, fun eateries, scenic setting and more.
 It is a great retirement spot!

-In a pretty region, welcoming Walla Walla is known for its quaint downtown, wine culture and gentle ambiance.
+In a pretty region of the country, welcoming Walla Walla is known for its quaint downtown, wine culture and gentl0e ambiance.
 It is a great retirement spot!